EstimatedEst. Read Time: 19 minutes

 When you’re ready to push the barbell back up, you want to get back to that position of stability.

-The thing is that you don’t want to press the barbell directly straight and upward.
-Doing so will strain and stress the front delt.
+The thing is that you don’t want to press the barbell directly straight and upward in a strict vertical bar path.
+This bad bar path will strain and stress the front delt.
 So, the ideal barbell path needs to be angled, which means the bar path is going to have to come forward a little bit.

 I can’t stress this enough, guys: